q2a/q2a.github.io/addons/plugins.md

 - [Facebook Like Box](https://github.com/amiyasahu/q2a-facebook-like-box) by [Amiya Sahu](http://amiyasahu.com/).
 Basic widget for displaying a [Facebook](http://www.facebook.com/) like box.
 - [Google Adsense Async](https://github.com/ganbox/ganbox-async-adsense) by Georgi Stefanov @ [Ganbox](https://ganbox.com/).
 Widget for displaying Google AdSense ads with asynchronous JavaScript code.
 - [Google Cloud Storage](https://q2a.io/product/google-cloud-storage-plugin/) by [q2a.io](https://q2a.io/).
 Stores and serves uploaded files in [Google Cloud Storage](https://cloud.google.com/storage/) instead of the local database.
+- [Google Code Prettify and MathJax](https://github.com/arjunsuresh/mathjax) by [Arjun](http://gateoverflow.in/user/Arjun).
+Handles the trouble of adding MathJax or CodePretiffy to Q2A.
 - [Google Custom Search](https://github.com/arjunsuresh/q2a-google-search) by [Arjun](http://gateoverflow.in/user/Arjun).
 Replaces Q2A's default search functionality with [Google Custom Search](https://cse.google.com/cse/all).
 Useful for searching across a network of Q2A sites and also if you are using blogs in Q2A.
 - [Google Plus Badge](https://github.com/amiyasahu/q2a-google-plus-badge) by [Amiya Sahu](http://amiyasahu.com/).
 Basic widget for displaying a [Google Plus](https://plus.google.com/) badge.
 - [IMAP Login](https://github.com/josebmera/q2a-imap-login) by Jose Mª Bermudo Mera.
 Replaces the Q2A login form with authentication against an email server via IMAP.